omgaks/CineVault/README.md

   third-party service
 - Scoped-storage-aware file operations and Android deletion consent where required
-- Secret Folder access uses Android's device-credential confirmation
+- Secret Folder access uses Android's biometric/device-credential prompt
+- Sensitive SMB and Secret Folder records are excluded from Android backup;
+  eligible non-sensitive settings and history may follow the user's Android backup configuration

 See [PRIVACY.md](PRIVACY.md) for the full privacy policy.